Special Vegas Buffet &

 about 3 days (don't buy any offers they will email you in the meantime).
 You will - generally within 3 days -

 receive a 2 for 1 Vegas buffet offer with an additional 10 dollars discount.
 This makes it for a very

 nice deal.
-However, generally speaking, we found that the so-called 2 for 1 Groupon buffet deals are not
+However, generally speaking, we found that the so-called 2 for 1 Groupon buffet deals (as well as

-50 per cent off deal for lunch (low season end of 2013).
-If you walk around Harrah's, Quad
+50 per cent off deal for lunch (low season only).
+If you walk around Harrah's, Quad and

 Entertainment Group.
 One of those coupons is for 50% off lunch at Flamingo.
 Before you choose to